SMTG-Bham/easyunfold/docs/publications.md

 # Publications

+We'll add papers that use `easyunfold` to this list as they come out!

 * Nicolson, A.; Breternitz, J.; Kavanagh, S. R.; Tomm, Y.; Morita, K.; Squires, A. G.; Tovar, M.; Walsh, A.; Schorr, S.; Scanlon, D. O. Interplay of Static and Dynamic Disorder in the Mixed-Metal Chalcohalide Sn$_2$SbS$_2$I$_3$. _J.
 Am.
 Chem.
 Soc._ **2023**. https://doi.org/10.1021/jacs.2c13336.